lihenryhfl/SpectralVAEGAN/README.md

 ```

 ## usage
-For example usage, please see the example script `vdae_examples.ipynb`
+For example usage, please see the example script `vdae_examples.ipynb`.